Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-A VBT representative will greet you at the London airport to start your adventure off right.
+A VBT representative will greet you at London Heathrow Airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel in Oxford.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-Take a short shuttle to the village of Bampton, the start of your cycling adventure.
-After a safety and bike-fitting session, enjoy a pleasant pedal through the countryside to Bampton.
-This charming village will seem familiar to Downton Abbey fans: it doubled as the fictional Yorkshire village of Downton in the beloved PBS series.
-Continue cycling through small hamlets and past tree-lined fields into Burford, your home for the next two nights.
+A short shuttle takes you to the village of Bampton, the starting point of your cycling adventure.
+After a safety and bike-fitting session, enjoy a scenic ride through the countryside.
+Bampton may look familiar to Downton Abbey fans—it served as the setting for the fictional Yorkshire village of Downton in the beloved PBS series.
+Continue cycling through peaceful hamlets and tree-lined fields to Burford, your home for the next two nights.

 Today’s Ride Choices